feeling or showing gratitude

 Once Winifred drinks some of the water, she’ll do just as well for my

-move or jerk quickly and involuntarily up and down or sideways
+move quickly and involuntarily up and down or sideways

 trembled, and kept her eyes squeezed shut.

 painfully desirous of another's advantages

 It was as if he were entranced and—yes,